chkwon/TrafficAssignment.jl/README.md

 # Contributor
-This pakcage was written and maintained by [Changhyun Kwon](htttp://www.chkwon.net).
+This package was written and maintained by [Changhyun Kwon](http://www.chkwon.net).